je-l/turbothrift/README.md

 # Turbothrift

-Turbothrift is a web service for monitoring new sale items.
+Turbothrift is a web service for monitoring new sale items for online thrifting.

 ### Development